Bun Cook: Playing career

 Cook played two seasons in the Western League.
 He scored 17 goals in 28 games in 1924–25 and added eight more in 30 games the following season.
 The league had run into financial difficulty in its final seasons, and after 1926, ceased operations.
 The Montreal Maroons intended to sign both Cook and his brother Bill to join their team for the 1926–27 NHL season.
 While the team's manager waited in Montreal to meet the brothers, Conn Smythe, manager of the newly formed New York Rangers, travelled to Winnipeg to reach the pair first.
 Smythe signed both Cook brothers for $12,000.
 The brothers convinced Smythe to sign Frank Boucher, who also played in the WCHL, and the trio to form the "Bread Line", one of the early NHL's most prolific scoring lines.

 The expansion Rangers made their debut on November 16, 1926.
 Cook assisted on the first goal in franchise history, scored by his brother, and which stood as the only marker in a 1–0 victory.
 During the season, Cook earned his nickname "Bun" from a journalist who claimed he was "quick as a bunny" on the ice.
 He finished the 1926–27 season with 23 points in 44 games then improved to 28 points in 1927–28.
 Cook led the Rangers with 14 assists on the year.
-The Rangers finished second in the American Division that season and defeated the Pittsburgh Pirates and Boston Bruins to reach the 1928 Stanley Cup Final against the Maroons.
+The Rangers finished second in the American Division that season and defeated the Pittsburgh Pirates and Boston Bruins to reach the 1928 Stanley Cup Finals against the Maroons.
 The Bread Line scored every Rangers goal in the series.
 The second game was notable for having Rangers coach Lester Patrick play goal after regular goaltender Lorne Chabot was injured.
 New York won that game, 2–1, and went on to capture the franchise's first Stanley Cup championship.

 Cook's offence declined in 1928–29 as he recorded only 18 points.
-Attempting to defend their championship, the Rangers reached the 1929 Stanley Cup Final, but were defeated by the Boston Bruins.
+Attempting to defend their championship, the Rangers reached the 1929 Stanley Cup Finals, but were defeated by the Boston Bruins.
 The 1929–30 season was statistically Cook's best in professional hockey.
 He finished tenth in the NHL with 24 goals and totaled 43 points in 44 games.
 Following a 35-point season in 1930–31, he was named to the inaugural NHL All-Star team as the second team left wing.
 Cook scored 34 points the following season.
-The Rangers won the American Division title and reached the 1932 Stanley Cup Final but lost the series to the Toronto Maple Leafs.
+The Rangers won the American Division title and reached the 1932 Stanley Cup Finals but lost the series to the Toronto Maple Leafs.